josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 The `defer()` operator transforms the `Promise.resolve()` into a new observable that, like `HttpClient`, emits once and completes.
 Subscribers are unsubscribed after they receive the data value.

-There's a similar helper for producing an async error.
+There is a similar helper for producing an async error.

 <code-example path="testing/src/testing/async-observable-helpers.ts" region="async-error"></code-example>